prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 with the provided ConfigMap.
 Hence, the Grafana pod is effectively stateless.
 This allows managing dashboards via `git` etc. and easily deploying them via CD pipelines.

+For information about how to update/handle the dashboards check [Developing alerts and dashboards](docs/developing-alerts-and-dashboards.md) doc.

 In the future, a separate Grafana operator will support gathering dashboards from multiple ConfigMaps based on label selection.